simonjuha/Art-Net-In-Godot/README.md

-# Art-Net simulation in Godot
+# Art-Net Simulation in Godot
-I was wondering if Godot would be a nice tool for simulating DMX lighting, so i made some script for this prupose. use connect on an _ArtNet_ instance to get updated DMX frames.
-All _DmxFixture_ in a scene is automaticly added to the _ArtNet_ class through a group called 'dmx_fixtures'
+I wondered whether Godot could be a suitable tool for simulating DMX lighting, so I created a script for this purpose.

+You can connect to an _ArtNet_ instance and use the `_dmx_updated` signal to receive updated DMX frames.
+All _DMXFixture_ nodes in a scene are automatically added to the _ArtNet_ class through a group called `dmx_fixtures`.

-## How to use
+## How to Use

-TO create a new dmx fixture type, create a script the extends the _DmxFixture_ class. call the method _set_fixture_channels(n_channels)_, where _channels are the number of dmx channels that the faxture takes up.
-Each node _DmxFixture_ has an export property "DMX channel offset" tha tshould be set to the wanted channel offset.
-A example of how a light source can be controlled can be found in the "dmx_fixtures" folder.
+1. **Creating a New DMX Fixture Type**
+   To create a new DMX fixture type, follow these steps:
+   - Create a node that uses the _DMXFixture_ script/class.
+   - Add a light source (_Light3D_) and subclasses of _DMXFunction_.

+   The _DMXFunction_ nodes act as channels for the fixture, controlling properties like intensity, RGB, tilt/pan, etc. These channels are added to the control in the order the nodes are placed inside the _DMXFixture_.

+2. **Setting DMX Channel Offset**
+   Each _DMXFixture_ node has an exported property called "DMX Channel Offset."
+This property should be set to the desired channel offset.

+3. **Example Scene**
+   An example of how a light source can be controlled is provided in the "example_scene.tscn"

+4. **Adding the ArtNet Node**
-Make sure that a node using the _ArtNet_ script is in your scene since this is the script that receives Art-Net packages and emits the signal _dmx_updated_ when DMX changes.
+   Ensure that a node using the _ArtNet_ script is present in your scene (preferably at the bottom of your scene tree).
+This script receives Art-Net packets and emits the `_dmx_updated` signal when DMX data changes.

 ## Network
-Whatever softare you are using this script should work with both broadcast and unicast.
+This script should work with any software supporting Art-Net, whether using broadcast or unicast.